Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Creating a basic Grand Strategy renderer inspired by Europa Universalis 4.md

 ### Conclusion
 *Summarize what the article has been about, future ideas for the project.
 Problems that you encountered that were not discussed in the body.*

-Basic starting point for creating a technologies that aid in creation of grand strategy games.
+Basic starting point for rendering that could serve a Grand Strategy engine.

 Future ideas:

-- Tesselation shaders to generate the mesh
 - Pipeline for generating procedural grand strategy worlds
 - Rivers and lakes
 - Foliage and cities
-- Political map mode
+- Infrastructure for creating cities based on provinces
+- Spline based borders as well as text